RazviOverflow/razvioverflow.github.io/starthacking.md

 [https://www.r3cybersecurity.com/webs-para-poner-a-prueba-habilidades-hacking/](https://www.r3cybersecurity.com/webs-para-poner-a-prueba-habilidades-hacking/)

-This compilation is in constant growth.
-If you miss a page and consider it is worth posting, please contact the [author](https://twitter.com/Razvieu).
+This compilation is in constant growth and change as it's being actively maintained.
+If you miss a page and consider it is worth posting, have suggestions or find errors, please contact the [author](https://twitter.com/Razvieu).